How to Look After Horse Floats According to the Manufacturers

 - Outside Care – Your new float has an automotive style paint finish which it is important to maintain.
 Keep the float clean on the outside and for longevity try and wax the float once every two months with a good quality wax, paying particular attention to the roof, especially if the float will spend extensive periods outside.

 - Storage of Float – The Australian climate is very hard on all new vehicles and floats.
 High UV is the main cause of this.
-To keep your float looking like new the best thing is to store the float undercover.
+To keep your horse float looking like new, the manufacturers recommendation is to store the float undercover.
 If this is not possible then a float cover is the next best option to keeping your float in good order.

 - Kitchen Door Latches – All our cupboard doors have adjustable door hinges.
 Periodically check the latches for lubrication and if a little stiff a little Lithium spray grease will rectify this.